logancyang/obsidian-copilot/README.md

 The settings page lets you set your own temperature, max tokens, conversation context based on your need.

-You can also use your own system prompt, choose between different embedding providers such as OpenAI and Huggingface Inference API (free!
-New in v2.1.0).
+You can also use your own system prompt, choose between different embedding providers such as OpenAI, CohereAI (their trial API is free and quite stable!) and Huggingface Inference API (free but sometimes times out).

 <img src="./images/settings.png" alt="Settings" width="500">